5 things you can learn from your child that will make you a happier person

 2. To never let go of the things I care about!

-Anyone who has struggled with a toddler, trying to convince them to leave a certain toy and buy another one instead, knows what I am talking about.
-This means – every parent.
+Anyone who has struggled with a toddler trying to convince them to leave a certain toy and buy another one instead, knows what I am talking about.
+This means – every single parent on the face of Earth.
 How many times have you bought the damn toy in order to save everyone in the shop the horror scene that is to follow?
 Yeah, too many.

 Another situation proving this, is when some other kid tries to grab your kid’s favorite toy.
 Oh my God, what a fight they put in!
-My boy never lets go!
+My son never ever lets go!
 He screams and cries and keeps asking for help, but the toy is rarely out of his grab.

 Being able to fight for your “toys” or believes, makes you a valuable person.
-Once people get to know you as a strong personality type, they kind of give in, and are at your service, trying to please you.
+Once people get to know you as a strong personality type, they kind of give in.
 Even when they don’t agree with you, they know that you are not someone to be played with.
-We should implement this childish behavior in our interacting with the world.
+We should implement this childish behavior in our interaction with the world.
 Of course it should be modified in an adult version.
-Giving a good fight for the things or even the persons you love, shows that you value what you have.
+Giving a good fight for the things or even the people you love, shows that you value what you have.